 - Facilitating a Sexual Performance by a Child with a Controlled Substance or Alcohol

 The trauma experienced by a victim of childhood sexual abuse can have lasting psychological consequences for victims.
 The most common related issues are increased anxiety, depression, diminished self-esteem, dysfunctional relationships, eating disorders and PTSD.
 These are long term damages that offenders are responsible for and victims should receive compensation.

 If you or a loved one have been sexually abused as a child by a clergy member, teacher, scout leader, or any other institutional abuse in Troy, NY, you have a case.

 You are not alone!

-The Troy, NY, attorneys at Martin, Harding & Mazzotti, LLP, are understanding and knowledgeable about childhood sexual abuse law and we are dedicated to bringing justice to attackers and the institutions that allowed and protected abusers to harm you.
+The Troy, NY, attorneys at Harding Mazzotti, LLP, are understanding and knowledgeable about childhood sexual abuse law and we are dedicated to bringing justice to attackers and the institutions that allowed and protected abusers to harm you.
 Contact us today to learn more!